ajwdewit/agera5tools/doc/user_guide.rst

 Temporal range
 ..............

-The emporal range defines the time range for which the database should be retrieved from the CDS.
+The temporal range defines the time range for which the database should be retrieved from the CDS.
 Most important here is the start_year which should be >= 1979.
 For a database which will be updated daily (e.g. a mirror), the end_year should be in the future but for a database with a fixed time period another end_year can be chosen.
 For the current example, we only select data